With some spare time I made a quick visit to Isfahan in Iran .

 Landing in Shahid Beheshti International Airport at Isfahan it was obvious that it buildings had not been modernized for years, perhaps since the Iranian revolution.

 A relatively quick drive of some 30mins took me into Isfahan’s town centre, where I stayed a short stroll from Naghsh-e Jahan Square.
-The famed square, is a classic Persian ‘garden of paradise’ an enclosed formal space based on a grid, usually sunk and with water features; a descendant of the first formal gardens at Persopolis.
+The famed square is a classic Persian ‘garden of paradise’ an enclosed formal space based on a grid, usually sunk and with water features; a descendant of the first formal gardens at Persopolis.

 Enclosing the square is an elegant bazar, with identically planned shops having an entrance onto the square and into the covered interior of the Bazar Bozorg; which held a little piece of England.
 The bazar links three separate major buildings from the early 17thc .

 The Ali Qapu Palace appears to be a pavilion from which to see and be seen.
 Inside a series of often elaborately decorated rooms rise above the square.
 In the early 17thc Robert Shirley arrived in Isfahan from England, eventually marrying Teresa an Iranian Christian.

 Opposite Ali Qapu Palace is the much-admired Sheikh Lotfollah Mosque, which was designed to have access by tunnel from Ali Qapu Palace and itself is an enclosed space.